Intermodalics/pickit-docs/docs/first-steps/quick-start/robot-camera-calibration.rst

-Robot camera calibration
+Robot-camera calibration
 ========================

-In this step we do a robot camera calibration.
+In this step we do a robot-camera calibration.
 In the previous chapter we saw that the Pickit system is able to detect parts in its field of view.
 Now Pickit needs to know where the robot is based so that it can tell the robot where it needs to move to when an object is detected.
 **If you skip this step, the robot will move to a wrong location.**

-Follow the steps below to do a robot camera calibration:
+Follow the steps below to do a robot-camera calibration:

 -  Mount the robot-to-camera calibration plate to the flange of the robot.
 Make sure it is well fixed.